martinosorb/herding-spikes/README.md

 # How to use this software <a name="howtouse"></a>

 If you are interested in using this software and have questions or problems, get in touch with [us](http://homepages.inf.ed.ac.uk/mhennig/contact/).
+All code is released under GPL-2.0.

 ## Fast and simple spike detection <a name="detect"></a>